Nanatsu-ya: Shinobu and Her Jewelry Box

 Nanatsu-ya: Shinobu and Her Jewelry Box (七つ屋志のぶの宝石匣, Nanatsuya Shinobu no Hōsekibako) is a Japanese manga series written and illustrated by Tomoko Ninomiya.
 It began serialization in Kodansha's josei manga magazine Kiss in November 2013.

+Plot

+The once prestigious Kitakami family fell apart for unknown reasons.
+Akisada Kitakami, the eldest son of the family, was pawned by his grandmother at Kurata-ya, an old pawnshop that existed since the Edo period.
+The owner of Kurata-ya and Akisada's grandmother made a pact: if Akisada wasn't redeemed within three years, he would have to be engaged to his granddaughter.
+Years later, Akisada, who hadn't been redeemed and had grown up at Kurata-ya, became a door-to-door service worker at a high-end gem shop and became engaged to Shinobu Kurata, the granddaughter of the former owner.
+Shinobu possesses a talent for identifying genuine gemstones and a magical ability to discern the "aura" of gemstones.
+The story revolves around gemstones and pawnshops, unfolding as Akisada searches for the Kitakami family's ruby from his memories.

 Media

 Manga

 Written and illustrated by Tomoko Ninomiya, Nanatsu-ya: Shinobu and Her Jewelry Box began serialization in Kodansha's josei manga magazine Kiss on November 25, 2013.
-Its chapters have been compiled into twenty-five tankōbon volumes as of September 2025.
+Its chapters have been compiled into twenty-seven tankōbon volumes as of June 2026.

 The series chapters are published in English on Kodansha's K Manga app.